Cubid-Me/cubid-docs/api-reference.md

 ## 4. Fetch Identity

 ### Purpose:
 Retrieves a user's identity data by fetching available stamps and their unique values for a specific user.
+Each stamp can be shared at various levels
+- 1: not shared
+- 2: share presence of stamp only as a bool
+- 3: share hash of the value
+- 4: share the value
+- 5: share the full JSON

 ### Endpoint:
 `POST /api/v2/identity/fetch_identity`